Multiplicative structures on cones and duality: Introduction

+As a consequence, a quasi-isomorphism of $A_2^+$-algebras induces a ring isomorphism between the homologies of the cones (Corollary~\ref{cor:A2+toA2-mor}).
+This result is a crucial input for the proof of the Frobenius algebra isomorphism between Rabinowitz Floer homology of a unit cotangent bundle and Rabinowitz loop homology in~\cite{CHO-MorseFloerGH}.
+Here the difficulty lies in the fact that Rabinowitz homology is an amalgamation of homology and cohomology, which are covariant resp.~contravariant under the Viterbo isomorphism.
+It is overcome by encoding the whole structure as an $A_2^+$-structure on homology alone and using its functoriality above.

+Since the notion of an $A_2^+$-structure is self-dual, in addition to a product $\boldsymbol{\mu}$ it also induces a coproduct $\boldsymbol{\lambda}$ on its cone.
+This product and coproduct can be read as a coproduct $\boldsymbol{\mu}^\vee$ and product $\boldsymbol{\lambda}^\vee$ on the dual of the cone.
+The following result can be viewed as an algebraic counterpart of the Poincar\'e Duality Theorem in~\cite{CHO-PD}.

+{\bf Theorem H (Duality for $A_2^+$-algebras) }(= Theorem~\ref{thm:PD-A2+}). {\em Let $\cA$ be an $A_2^+$-algebra which is free and finite dimensional in each degree.
+Then we have a canonical isomorphism

+intertwining the products and coproducts, where $\tau$ is the map flipping the tensor factors with signs.}

-where $K_\nu$, $K_{\nu'}$ are Hamiltonians defined on the symplectic completion $\wh{W}=W\cup [1,\infty)\times\p W$, equal to $0$ on $W$ and linear of slopes $\nu$, $\nu'$ on $[1,\infty)\times\p W$ with respect to the coordinate $r\in [1,\infty)$.
-See Example~\ref{example:Klambda}.
-Sara Venkatesh defined in~\cite{Venkatesh} Rabinowitz Floer homology in non-exact settings as the cone of such a continuation map at additive level.
-The perspective on multiplicative structures that we adopt here is robust and would carry over to such situations.
+{\bf Extensions. } The results in this paper have several straightforward extensions. (a) In this paper we treat explicitly only products, but there is an entirely parallel discussion of coproducts. (b) Sara Venkatesh defined in~\cite{Venkatesh} Rabinowitz Floer homology in non-exact settings as the cone of such a continuation map at the additive level.
+The perspective on multiplicative structures that we adopt here is robust and would carry over to such situations. (c) We formulate all our results for closed strings, in terms of symplectic homology, but they have natural open string counterparts with Lagangian boundary conditions in terms of wrapped Floer homology.
+See~\cite{CO,CHO-PD} for a discussion of such extensions, in particular regarding the gradings.

-We use various other systems of continuation maps in order to interpolate between the product structures on the groups that are of main interest to us, namely $SH_*(\p W)[n]$ and $\wh{SH}_*(\p W)[n-1]$, see Example~\ref{example:Hlambdamu}.
-As a consequence: